 Maximum parameter setting to prevent problems that can occur from accidentally inputting an extremely large position parameter into one of the GCode commands.
 This maximum parameter limit is applied in both the positive and negative directions.
 The default maximum parameter is 99,999.

 maxstepv=#

 is the maximum number of pulses per second per axis.
-The default value is 30000, and can safely be increased to 50000 using the 7200 timer type.
+Rate can be safetly increased to between 95-100kHz.